kingst/gunrock_web/README.md

 worker threads, then those requests will need to be buffered until there is a ready thread.

-In your implementation, you must have a main thread that begins by creating a pool of worker threads, the number of which is specified on the command line.
-Your main thread is then responsible for accepting new HTTP connections over the network and placing the descriptor for this connection into a fixed-size buffer; in your implementation, the main thread should not read from this connection.
+In your implementation, you must have a master thread that begins by creating a pool of worker threads, the number of which is specified on the command line.
+Your master thread is then responsible for accepting new HTTP connections over the network and placing the descriptor for this connection into a fixed-size buffer; in your implementation, the master thread should not read from this connection.
 The number of elements in the buffer is also specified on the command line.
 Note that the existing web server has a single thread that accepts a connection and then immediately handles the